denten-books/plain-text/0-intro.md

 [@flusser_freedom_2003, 13 and 82].
 Familiar objects pass no information to their users, according the Flusser.
 By contrast, the condition of exile allows the displaced to once again transform habituated experience into meaningful information.
-In exile, "everything is unusual," he writes [@flusser_does_2011, 81].
+In exile, "everything is unusual," he wrote [@flusser_does_2011, 81].
 The migrant experiences the world as an ex-perience [*er-fahrung*], or literally a driving out.
 Discovery, he concludes can "begin as soon as the blanket is pulled away," where the familiar objects can pass into view again [@flusser_does_2011, 86-7].

 Our challenge today is to uproot ourselves from the comfort that rapidly descended on the dwellings of our intellectual life.
-Papers and books have indeed disappeared into the background.
+Known quantities like papers and books disappeared into the background.
 Mistaken for neutral conduits of information, their electronic counterparts appear to gain a sense of agency of their own.
 Devices that "watch," "hear," "see," and "think" give rise to object phenomenology and the internet of things.
 Such objects threaten to enter the network as independent agents.
 Marx's "table that evolves grotesque ideas out of its wooden brain" can now be re-branded into Microsoft *Surface* and PixelSense, product names form the life cycle of an actual "smart" table [@marx_captial_1906, 82; @wigdor_designing_2009].
-By treating things as animate objects, we ourselves have become enmeshed in a system of digital production that commodifies human experience.
-Objects that surround us collect our reading habits, social interactions, and intimate conversations.[^ln-exposed] But agents that benefit from the trade in personal information are neither immaterial nor post-human.
-The bargain that trades critical understanding for comfort benefits specific corporate interests and international intelligence agencies.
+By mistaking things for animate actors, we ourselves have become enmeshed in a system of digital production that commodifies human experience.
+Objects that surround us collect our reading habits, social interactions, and intimate conversations.[^ln-exposed] But the actual living agents that benefit from the trade in personal information are neither objectified nor post-human.
+The bargain that trades critical understanding for comfort benefits specific interests, like multinational corporations and government intelligence agencies.
 The rhetoric about smart objects shifts our attention from the seats of power to things dumb, powerless, and indifferent to our protestations.

-The internal exile that we must undergo to perceive the animate metaphor cannot compare in difficulty to the experience of actual displacement that follows natural disaster, war, poverty, and political instability.
-Yet, our systematic reluctance to take on even those small intellectual discomforts that could lead to acts of localized dissent and disobedience, to write using free software or to publish in open-source journals, participates also in the larger, global systems that propitiate violence and inequity.
-The emotional affirmation that accompanies exuberant social networking brings with governing structures used widely by law enforcement and national security agencies.
+The internal exile that we must undergo for the book and the desk to come into view again cannot compare in difficulty to the experience of physical displacement that follows natural disaster, war, poverty, and political instability.
+Yet, our systematic reluctance to take on even those small intellectual discomforts that could lead to acts of localized dissent and disobedience---to write using free software or to publish in open-source journals for example---cannot be said to exist apart form the complex global systems that perpetuate violence and inequity.
+The emotional affirmation that accompanies exuberant social networking brings with it the governing structures used widely in the name of law enforcement and national security.
 Comfort and security comprise part and parcel of the same ill-conceived bargain that leads to critical disempowerment.

-[^ln-exposed]: For an extended exposition of this dynamic see
-@harcourt_exposed:_2015.

-[^ln-exposed2]: Again, a point that is given its full treatment in
-@harcourt_exposed:_2015.
+But where it is difficult to imagine or to enact strategies of digital disobedience on the pandemic level, we can begin to address them through the numerous and seemingly mundane series of micro transactions that ultimately comprise the grand bargain.
+To pick up an electronic book and to take it apart may be against the law in some jurisdictions.[^ln-dmca] However, given the extent to which emerging thought-things like electronic books and personal communication devices participate actively in the production of meaning, we can no longer employ strategies of interpretation at the stratum of ideology alone.
+Close reading, critical theory, and literary analysis must reach down to the silicon bedrock that stages the very act of interpretation.

-Literary theory, a discipline fundamentally engaged in the exegesis of all metaphors, is crucial to preserving the project of digital disobedience.
-I begin where Bernard Harcourt's book ends: with possibility of localized dissent, limited for now to the immediate material contexts of reading, writing, and finding knowledge.
+Literary theory, a discipline fundamentally engaged in the exegesis of all figurative tropes, is therefore crucial to understanding new computational environments, which envelop intellectual life through metaphoric substitution.
+I begin where Bernard Harcourt's recent book on digital disobedience ends: with the possibility of localized dissent, limited for now to the immediate material contexts of reading, writing, and finding knowledge.
+Following theorists of the metaphor like Flusser and Viktor Shklovsky, I propose to proceed through systematic estrangement of material that have grown familiar and transparent as to escape the critical gaze.

-Svetlana Boym, another traveller, a compatriot and once mentor, also considered her estrangement a methodology, applicable to life and scholarship [@boym_estrangement_1996].
-Defamiliarization plays an instrumental part of an immigrant's survival mechanism.[^ln-flusser]

-I make two distinct methodological moves that further facilitate dialog between literary theory and computer science.
-The first comes from Russian formalism, in a strategy of deliberate defamiliarization, or making strange.
-The second reciprocal movement emulates the practice of reverse engineering.[^ln-krsh] Unlike defamiliarization, the reverse engineering of devices aims to bring the obscure to light.
+Yet despite its power to recall the world anew, estrangement cannot be practiced effectively in the monologue.
+To produce meaning, it must become a dialectical practice, as Flusser reminds us.
+Perpetual exile is uninhabitable, he writes [@flusser_freedom_2003, 81].
+Estrangement thrusts the displaced into the chaos of unsettled existence.
+With time, the displaced make a new home, from which they can once again "receive noise as information" and produce meaning.
+"I am embedded in the familiar," Flusser writes, "so that I can reach out toward the unfamiliar and create things yet unknown" [@flusser_freedom_2003, 12].
+The expellee and the settled inhabitant need each other.
+Through what Flusser calls "creative dialogue," the dialectics of exile can lead to "informed renewal" [@flusser_freedom_2003, 84].
+Without the protection of one's home, everything turns to noise.
+There can no information without a dwelling, Flusser writes, "and without information,, in a chaotic world, one can neither feel nor think nor act" [@flusser_does_2011, 12].
+In *Plain Text*, the reciprocal movement to making strange emulates the practice of reverse engineering.[^ln-krsh] Unlike estrangement, the reverse engineering of devices aims to bring the obscure to light.
 My methodology thus lies in the dual complimentary movement between making known and making strange.
+In each chapter I question metaphors like "closing windows" and "dragging and dropping files."
+The questioning often leads us to the internals of the device, where the material contexts of the metaphor can be examine.
 The metaphor and the machine help organize the book and each of its chapters.

 The language of computation employs many vivid metaphors, which lose their evocative power with frequent use.
 The task of a literary scholar becomes then